fujaba/fulibFx/docs/controller/9-call-order.md

 elements (for example nodes defined in an FXML file) in the init methods as the elements aren't loaded before the rendering.

-When using sub-controllers or [For-Loops](../features/2-for), the order of operations is a bit more complex.
+When using subcomponents or [For-Loops](../features/2-for), the order of operations is a bit more complex.
 At first the main controller will be initialized.
-After the controller has been initialized, all sub-controllers will be loaded and therefore initialized.
-This will happen recursively until a sub-controller doesn't have any sub-controllers.
-After that, the sub-controllers will be rendered, going back up to the main controller.
-The main controller will be rendered, after all the sub-controllers have been rendered.
+After the controller has been initialized, all subcomponents will be loaded and therefore initialized.
+This will happen recursively until a subcomponent doesn't have any subcomponents.
+After that, the subcomponents will be rendered, going back up to the main controller.
+The main controller will be rendered, after all the subcomponents have been rendered.

 If a For-Loop is defined in a method annotated with `onRender` in any (sub-)controller, the `onRender` will (obviously) be called first.
 After that, the initializer (`BiConsumer`) of the